-As of January 31, 2022 and 2021, the total amount of non-marketable equity and debt securities included in other assets on the Company's balance sheets were \$4.8 million and \$0.5 million, respectively.
+As of January 31, 2023 and 2022, the total amount of non-marketable equity and debt securities included in other assets on the Company's balance sheets were \$9.8 million and \$4.8 million, respectively.
+During the year ended January 31, 2023, the Company invested an additional \$3.1 million of its cash in non-marketable equity securities.
+In addition, the Company recorded an unrealized gain on certain of these non-marketable securities of \$1.9 million during the year ended January 31, 2022.
 Refer to Note 2, Summary of Significant Accounting Policies, for further details.
-The Company classifies these assets as Level 3 within the fair value hierarchy only if an impairment or observable price changes in orderly transactions are recognized on these non-marketable securities during the period.
-The estimation of fair value for these investments is inherently complex due to the lack of readily available market data and inherent lack of liquidity and requires the Company's judgment and the use of significant unobservable inputs in an inactive market.
-In addition, the determination of whether an orderly transaction is for the identical or a similar investment requires significant management judgment, including understanding the differences in the rights and obligations of the investments, the extent to which those differences would affect the fair values of those investments and the stage of operational development of the entities.
-For the years ended January 31, 2022 and 2021, there have been no adjustments to the carrying values of the Company's non-marketable securities as a result of impairment or observable price changes.
+The Company considers these assets as Level 3 within the fair value hierarchy when an impairment or observable price changes in orderly transactions are recognized on these non-marketable securities during the period.
+The estimation of fair value for these investments is inherently complex due to the lack of readily available market data and inherent lack of liquidity and requires the Company's judgment and the use of significant management judgment, including understanding the differences in the rights and obligations of the investments, the extent to which those differences would affect the fair values of those investments and the stage of operational development of the entities.